onurkerimov/vite-monorepo-template/README.md

 # React + TypeScript + Vite

+## TODO

+- Review the test file in the plop template
+- Check if spaceBeforeBlockStatements rule really exists

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: